qemu/qemu/docs/about/removed-features.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The Linux kernel has dropped support for allowing 32-bit Arm systems to host KVM guests as of the 5.7 kernel.
-Accordingly, QEMU is deprecating its support for this configuration and will remove it in a future version.
+The Linux kernel has dropped support for allowing 32-bit Arm systems to host KVM guests as of the 5.7 kernel, and was thus removed from QEMU as well.
 Running 32-bit guests on a 64-bit Arm host remains supported.

 RISC-V ISA Specific CPUs (removed in 5.1)
 '''''''''''''''''''''''''''''''''''''''''